agentp/pwmgrsh/README.md

 * Encrypted a password (GPG)
 * View and Edit
 * vim and nano supported
-* Store changes in a git repository
+* Store changes in a git repository (encrypted, of course)
+* Supports multiple text files per user with diffrent passwords

 Password Storage
 ----------------